-TEA: 3009960 (DATECH2)
+TEA: 13009960 (DATECH2) Grade Placement: 11 -12

-Prerequisite: Digital Audio Technology l
+Prerequisite: Digital Audio Technology I

 Course Description: Digital Audio Technology II was designed to provide additional opportunities and skill sets for students interested in audio production careers such as audio for radio and television broadcasting, audio for video and film, audio for animation and game design, and music production and live sound.
 Students will be expected to develop an understanding of the audio industry with a technical emphasis on production and critical-listening skills.